IRS Forms

 • The IRS LCA approval letter and supporting documentation described in Notice 2024‑60.

-• Any applicable Schedule A, B, or C if the chain also involved disposal or EOR components linked to your claim.
+• Any applicable Schedule B or C if the chain also involved disposal or EOR components linked to your claim, plus Schedule A if you are claiming the PWA bonus.

 Contracts, Elections, and Allocations Without Chaos